Dear friends of the greenhouse project at Sanborn:

 can all be proud of by this time next year.

-Prom night is the night that every high school principal
+Prom night is the night that every high school

-on prom night.
+decision made on prom night.

 Parents, I urge you to make sure you know where your